RESHAPING THE FUTURE, RADICALLY

-We focus on Indigenous West African fabrics that are hand-dyed, handwoven or recycled because we believe in 'Slow Fashion' that is based on traditional processes using locally sourced and environmental-friendly materials.
+We focus on Indigenous West African fabrics that are hand-dyed (Adire), handwoven (Aso-Oke) or recycled (African Prints) because we believe in “Slow-fashion” that is socially inclusive and empowering.

 Evelin was born in Brazil although she is the daughter of Egyptian parents.
 She attended the University of Agronomy.
 After graduating she married a Dutchman and came to live in Amsterdam where she worked buying and selling flowers form all over the world.
 Today she is very enthusiastic about the work of creating original pieces.
 Evelin was the very first lady who transformed my old African fabrics into dazzling new accessories.
 I met her at a Christmas Market in Zoetermeer, Netherlands and her colourful display of bags captivated me.
 She made it possible for UnikBlends to kick off as she enthusiastically came up with unique ideas for the colourful fabrics I brought her way.

 Alice Ng’andwe Vermeulen offers beautifully handmade headpieces, hats, and head wraps in many vibrant and intricate fabrics, which add a pop of fun and authenticity to every outfit.
 Alice is from Zambia who is now based in the Netherlands with her family and whose passion lies in creative work of Millinery, the real craft of hats and headgear.
 For Alice, hats have been a fashion symbol within her family and her collection is extraordinary.

 Alice also offers headwrap workshops at our Recreate Cafe.